Two people looking in the window of a fruit and veg shop

 Normally, applicants should have an appropriate university degree or equivalent qualification.
 Alternatively, students with relevant experience may be able to apply through the Accreditation of Prior Experiential Learning (APEL) route.

 Normally, applicants should have an appropriate university degree or equivalent qualification.
 Alternatively, students with relevant experience may be able to apply through the Accreditation of Prior Experiential Learning (APEL) route.
-Overseas applicants whose first language is not English will need to have a minimum IELTS score of 6.5 or equivalent English language qualifications.
+Overseas applicants whose first language is not English will need to have a minimum IELTS score of 6.5 overall with no less than 5.5 in each band or equivalent English language qualifications

 In order to be considered for admission, the following points MUST be addressed in the personal statement: